AuroraRyunix/PWR-manager/README.md

 ## Uninstalling

-- unistalling will not remove the node files
+- Unistalling will not remove the node files.
+- Uninstalling will ask to remove java.

    either run:
    ```bash